Have you ever had a conflict and wished you could have handled it better?

-The answers to these questions significantly alters the discussion.
-It digs up the right materials for co-operative problem-solving.
-It leads to opportunities for you to say what you need and for other people to say what they need too.
+The answers can significantly alter the discussion.
+It digs up the raw materials for co-operation.
+It allows you to say what you need and for other people to say what they need too.

-It's a successful strategy.
-Usually, co-operation can result in both people getting more of what they want.
+It succeeds because co-operation gives both people more of what they want.
 The Win/Win approach is conflict resolution for mutual gain.

-The Creative response to conflict is about turning problems into possibilities.
-It is about consciously choosing to see what can be done, rather than staying with how terrible it all is.
-It is affirming that you will choose to extract the best form the situation.
+The Creative response to conflict is seeing problems as possibilities.
+Deciding to see what can be done, rather than how terrible it all is, choosing to extract the best from the situation.

-Our attitudes colour our thoughts.
-Usually we are quite unaware of how they shape the way we see the world.
-Two dramatically contrasting attitudes in life are "Perfection" versus "Discovery".
-Let's call them attitude "hats".
-What "hat" do you get dressed in each day?
+See how our attitudes colour our thoughts, for example, “Perfection” versus “Discovery”.
+Let’s call them attitude “hats”.
+Which “hat” do you wear each day?
 Do you see difficulties as problems or as challenges?

-The Perfection hat says: "Is this good enough or not?"
-(Usually not!)
-"Does this meet my impeccably high standards?"
+The Perfection hat judges and says: “Is this good enough or not?”
+(Usually not …) “Does this meet my highest standards?”

-The Discovery hat says: "How fascinating!
-What are the possibilities here?"
+The Discovery hat is curious, it says: “How fascinating!
+What are the possibilities here?”

 What is our mind chattering about under our Perfection hat?

-The search for Perfection sets up: "Winners - & - Losers"
+The search for Perfection sets you up for “Winners -v- Losers”

-Such yardsticks can be used to make decisions about traffic jams, your partner, the kids, the photostat machine, the boss and - above all - you.
+Such yardsticks can be used to make decisions about traffic jams, your partner, the kids, the photocopy machine, the boss and, above all, yourself.

-Is there a Discovery hat still sitting on the shelf in your wardrobe of possibilities?
-You may hardly have worn it since you were a young child.
-When you learnt to walk you didn't go "right foot", "wrong foot".
-It was just right foot, left foot, and each fall was as interesting as the next step.
-To the young child, everything is part of the great experiment.
+Is there a Discovery hat still sitting on the shelf of possibilities?
+When you were a young child and learning to walk you didn’t go “right foot”, “wrong foot”, and each fall was as interesting as the next step.
+To the young child, everything is part of the great experiment, including the tumble.

-You can get out that Discovery hat again and dust it off.
-What's tucked away underneath your Discovery hat?
+You can take out that Discovery hat again and dust it off?
+What’s tucked away underneath your Discovery hat?

 The process of Discovery invites: “Winners – & – Learners”

-If there are no failures, only learning, self-esteem gets a big boost upwards.
-You can put on your Discovery hat and problems look like intriguing crossword puzzles.
-"What will make the difference so he stops complaining to me all the time?", "What else can I try to get the kids to help with washing up?", "What are we freed up to do now that $7 million order has just been cancelled?", "How fascinating, the photostat machine has broken down again!"
+If there are no failures, only learning, self-esteem gets a big boost.
+You can put on your Discovery Hat and problems look like intriguing puzzles.
+“What will make the difference so that he stops complaining to me all the time?”; “What else can I try to get the kids to help with washing up?”; “What are we freed up to do now that $7 million order has just been cancelled?”; “The photocopy machine has broken down again, how fascinating!”

-A not-so-famous but should be maxim: "If a thing's worth doing, it's worth doing badly!" is an invitation to experiment and risk.
+A not-so-famous but should-be maxim: “If a thing’s worth doing, it’s worth doing ….. !” is an invitation to experiment and risk.

 Life is not about winning and losing – it’s about learning.
 When you fall down, you pick yourself up and note where the pot-hole was so you can walk around it the next time.
 A person who has gone “too far” knows just how far they can go.
 No “winners – and – losers”, just “winners – and – learners”.